 Here are the Florida State dimensions for an oversized boat:

 - Height – Any boat over 13 feet 6 inches tall loaded is considered oversized.

 - Width – Any boat over 8 feet 6 inches wide is considered oversized.

 - Front Overhang – The front overhang describes how far the boat protrudes from the front wheel of the trailer.
 Any front overhang over 3 feet is considered oversized.

 - Rear Overhang – Just like with the front overhang, the rear overhang is the distance from the rear wheel to the end of the boat.
 Any rear overhang over 3 feet is considered oversized.

 - Weight – Any boat over 80,000 lbs. is considered oversized unless the boat is specifically licensed for more weight.
-It is rare, however, for a boat to weight more than 75,000 pounds.
-This even true for boats that are fully loaded.
+It is rare, however, for a boat to weigh more than 75,000 pounds.
+This is even true for boats that are fully loaded.

 - Width – If the width of the boat exceeds 12 feet, one escort is needed in the rear.
 If the width of the boat exceeds 14 feet, two escorts are needed: one for the front and one for the rear.
 A police escort may be required if the boat’s width is greater than 15 feet.

 - Height – If the height of the loaded boat is greater than 14 feet 6 inches, one escort is needed.
 If the height exceeds 16 feet, two escorts are needed.
 Also, if the loaded height of the boat is greater than 15 feet, a site survey may need to be taken to determine a safe route of travel.